When is the Best Time to Sell My Business?

 What do they ask in their first meeting with you?

-The value in an intermediary
+The value of an intermediary

 Using a broker can make a deal flow better and ease communication, especially if you need to take a firm stance.
 They will be in your corner to deliver any bad news.
 However, too much intercession may work against you when negotiating a sale, so mix broker communication with personal communication.